-The Aviation and Spaceports Office provides a safe and secure air transportation system that ensures the mobility of people and goods, enhances economic prosperity, and preserves the quality of our environment and communities.
+The Aviation Office provides a safe and secure air transportation system that ensures the mobility of people and goods, enhances economic prosperity, and preserves the quality of our environment and communities.

 The Communications Office keeps the public informed about DOT-related issues which are paramount to maintaining a positive relationship with the residents of the state of Florida.

 The Office of Construction is committed to providing safe and efficient facilities for the traveling public.
 The Construction Web site displays information about alternative contracting, contractor issues, construction manuals

 and technical details relating to various engineering disciplines.

 The Office of Design develops policy, procedures, criteria, and standards for the design of Florida's roadways, bridges and other structures.

 The Emergency Management Office, a vital element of the State Emergency Response Team, is responsible for preparing for, responding to, recovering from and mitigating against emergency situations that affect the state's inter-modal transportation systems.

 The Environmental Management Office helps the department integrate environmental and stewardship principles into all plans and programs and balance natural, human, cultural and physical considerations with sound engineering principles,

 with the goal of preserving the quality of our environment and communities.

 The Office of Administration oversees the management of the various programs and services so that statutory requirements are fulfilled and a high level of customer service is maintained.
 The Office of Comptroller and the Office of Work Program and Budget partner to deliver the continuum of the Department's financial services to include planning, development, finance, administration, quality assurance and quality